 Individuals who have been vaccinated abroad are likely to have received an mRNA or vector vaccine based on the spike protein, or an inactivated whole viral vaccine.
-Specific advice on Vaccination of those who received COVID-19 vaccine overseas is available from UKHSA.
+Specific advice on Vaccination of those who received

+Special considerations / additional information (continued) COVID-19 vaccine overseas is available from the UKHSA.